ImageMagick/Usage-Markdown/quantize/index.md

 You can see that the E-dither suddenly started to produce a sprinkling of white pixels in the upper area of the image where we didn't have any before.

-Here is a enlargement a small section so you can see these pixel more clearly...
+Here is an enlargement of a small section so you can see these pixels more clearly...

 ~~~
 convert speckle_problem.gif -crop 15x15+75+0 +repage \